 Note

-• Network Type: Configure this parameter based on the connection mode between the host on which DBGateway is deployed and Alibaba Cloud.
+• Network Type: Configure this parameter based on the connection mode between the host on which the DAS gateway is deployed and Alibaba Cloud.
 Examples:

 • For self-managed databases connected over the Internet, select Public Network (Classic Network).

-• For databases in data centers or databases from other cloud service providers that are connected over a leased line, select Proprietary Network (VPC/Leased Line).
+• For databases in data centers or databases from third-party cloud service providers that are connected over a leased line, select Proprietary Network (VPC/Leased Line).

-• Network Domain: Configure this parameter to manage different environments such as self-managed databases deployed in data centers or those provided by other cloud service providers.
+• Network Domain: Configure this parameter to manage databases from different environments, such as databases deployed in data centers and those provided by third-party cloud service providers.

 3. Copy the deployment command.
 Then, log on to the corresponding host and run the command.

-Note If successfully is returned, the DAS gateway is deployed.
+If successfully is returned, the DAS gateway is deployed.
 DAS can automatically discover the gateway.
-If the DAS gateway failed to be deployed, refer to Common issues about DBGateway to troubleshoot this issue.
+If the DAS gateway failed to be deployed, see the "Deployment issue troubleshooting" section of the Common issues about DBGateway topic to troubleshoot the issue.

 4. If Normal is displayed in the Current Status column, click Next.